jrehor/kcc/README.md

 ```
 ----------------

-Okay, this doesn't seem like much, adverbs appear to be doing pretty simple stuff.
+Okay, this doesn't seem like much, adverbs seem to be doing pretty basic stuff.
 But hold that thought for a minute.

 **Recap:**